Yuyabre/Yuyabre/app/README.md

 ## Features

+### 📱 Progressive Web App
+- Installable experience with offline-first caching
+- Works well on mobile, tablet, and desktop
+- Automatic updates when new versions are deployed

 ### 🗂️ Inventory Management
 - View all inventory items with quantities and expiration dates
 - Low stock alerts and warnings